 In all cases, no matter if you created a new Facebook account or you bought an aged Facebook account which have been sleeping long time, you need to warm-up your account before joining groups, creating new pages, or delivering ads.
 To warm-up, you must make daily usual activity like a real user.
 We advice to do it for at least 30 minutes every day (begin with few minutes first day and increase to 30 minutes after one week gradually).
 Use common sense and think what would you do with your personal account, or what you see others use to do.
 We advice to perform these actions:

 - Like pages.
-Few ones at first, increases gradually.
-Don’t join any group first days, until your account is warmed few days.
+No Pageslikes first day.
+Few ones at first week, increases gradually.
+Don’t join any group first days, until your account is warmed some days (one wek at least).
 Once your trust level is higher, it’s good if you join 2-3 groups.

 - Fill your profile’s info and upload pictures at your profile, banner, featured, photos, etc, few ones at first, increases gradually.
 Tag them as yourself after 2-3 days, not first day.